 There are a couple of things I want to talk about in this blog post.
 Yes, my fear of heights and my heart disease are among them.
 But first, I want to clarify something.
 Mont Blanc is a brutal mountain.
 It is a dangerous climb, filled with sections where a single missed step, could mean the end of you.
 The day we reached the summit, a woman was killed when she was struck by a rock the size of a fridge.
 The week after a man missed his footing and fell to his death.
 Every year dozens of people die trying to scale Mont Blanc.

 Before we move more into my thoughts and reasons why I did this climb, let me share my training schedule with you.
-To me it felt like the right amount of training to best prepare myself so as not to suffer as much on the climb as a lot of people.
-I can imagine most people reading this are looking to learn more about Mont Blanc, so let me share what I know could help you on this intensive climb which (if you go the same way we did) starts with a 3-4 hour climb to the Tête Rousse Hut, followed on day 2 with 12 hours of non-stop climbing to the top and back to the hut.
+I can imagine most people reading this are looking to learn more about Mont Blanc, so let me share what I know could help you on this intensive climb which (if you go the same way we did) starts with a 3-4 hour climb to the Tête Rousse Hut, followed on day 2 with 14 hours of non-stop climbing to the top and back to the hut.
 Day 3 is a 3-hour climb back down to Chamonix.